 .htaccess file cannot be seen by traditional visitors to a website, and thus cannot be modified or manipulated for malicious purposes.

 This unique way of naming the file does have a side effect that sometimes causes a bit of confusion among users, however.
-Because it is designed to be hidden, it mostly cannot be seen by using a traditional FTP client on a Mac or Windows desktop operating environment.
+Because it is designed to be hidden, it mostly cannot be seen by using a traditional FTP client on a or desktop operating environment.
 This makes a lot of newer developers simply assume that the do not have an

 .htaccess file at all, and they’ll begin creating a new file to establish their rewrites, error codes, and directory permissions.
 In many cases, though, web hosts actually create a standard